 Bucks County Short Fiction Contest 2017

-We will be celebrating the Short Fiction Contest 1-3 p.m., in the Orangery, on Sunday, Dec.
-3, and you are invited!
-The winners of the contest are Joseph Chelius of Fairless Hills, who was awarded first place for his story, “The Friendly Neighborhood Car Gauger.”
+The winners of the 2017 Short Fiction Contest include: Joseph Chelius of Fairless Hills, who was awarded first place for his story, “The Friendly Neighborhood Car Gauger.”
 Dave Roth of Yardley won second place for “The Road to Albiano,” and Joy Waldinger of Warminster captured third place for “Sheet Thief.”

 The inaugural Bucks County Short Fiction Contest, held this Fall, invites entries from post high-school adults who live in the county and are not employees of the college.
 There will be a separate Short Fiction Contest for Bucks County high school students in Spring 2018.

-The top three winners will receive honoraria of $200, $100, and $50, respectively, and will be honored at a public celebration and reading at the College on Sunday afternoon, December 3, with the final judge, Janet Benton.
+The top three winners received honoraria of $200, $100, and $50, respectively, and will be honored at a public celebration and reading at the College on Sunday afternoon, December 3, with the final judge, Janet Benton.

 Final judge: Janet Benton is the author of the 2017 novel, Lilli de Jong (Nan A. Talese Doubleday).
 She is also the founder and director of The Word Studio.
 Her work has appeared in the New York Times, The Philadelphia Inquirer, and many other publications.